Bayesian Protein Sequence and Structure Alignment: Bayesian structure alignment

-{\bf Case 2:} $\bx_j$ is currently matched (to $\by_k$ say) and we propose deletion with probability $p^*$.
-Therefore, $q(\mpr;\bM) = p^*$.
-Also, $q(\bM;\mpr) = 1/(k_{i+1} - k_{i} -1)$, arising from adding the match ($j$,$k$) and using the same argument as in case 1.
-The reduction in penalty from deleting the match is equal to the negative of the reduction that would be obtained from adding the match, i.e the deletion is accepted with probability

-{\bf Case 3:} As in case 2, $\bx_j$ is currently matched to $\by_k$ and we propose switching to match $\by_{k_2}$, with $k_2$ drawn uniformly from the interval ($k_i,k_{i+1}$), where $k_i$ and $k_{i+1}$ are the nearest matched points either side of $\by_k$.
-Again note that if $k_{i+1} - k_{i} =1$ there is no possible match to switch to and the current match is retained.
-Otherwise, the reduction in the penalty term from switching $\bx_j$ to match $\by_{k}$ is $r(k2,k_i,k_{i+1},g,h) - r(k,k_i,k_{i+1},g,h)$, where the first term is the reduction arising from adding the match with $\by_{k_2}$ and the second term is the reduction due to deleting a match with $\by_{k}$ (i.e the negative of the reduction due to adding this match).
-In this case there is no term from the $j$ indices since $\bx_j$ remains matched before and after.
-Also, we have $q(\bM;\mpr) = q(\mpr;\bM) = (1-p^*)(k_{i+1}-k_{i}-1)$.
-Hence, the proposed switch is accepted with probability
+where $u(\bM;\bm{\phi}) - u(\mpr;\bm{\phi})$ is the reduction in the gap penalty achieved by adding the match ($j^*$,$k^*$).
+As described in Section \ref{sec:gapprior}, the penalty functions we consider are of a form which facilitates efficient computation of this reduction; since only a small number of terms involving matched indices either side of ($j^*$,$k^*$) are affected, it is not necessary to recalculate the whole penalty each time a change to $\bM$ is proposed.

-Note therefore that under this sampling method, we make only small perturbations to the alignment at each iteration, by either removing a match, adding a match, or switching a match, so that the total number of matches can change by at most $1$.
-As the changes are small, we may typically want to propose a number of changes to $\bM$ per iteration of the MCMC sampler.
+Note that under this sampling method, we make only small perturbations to the alignment at each iteration, by either removing a match, adding a match, or switching a match, so that the total number of matches can change by at most $1$.
+Our sampler is quite simple compared to that used by \citet{rodriguez14}, who propose global changes to $M$ using dynamic programming recursions analogous to those used in sequence alignment algorithms \citep{zhu98,liu99}, which may improve performance.
+Instead, we improve performance of our sampler, which makes local changes to $M$, using parallel tempering \citep{geyer91}.

-This method of sampling $\bM$ from the posterior distribution is quite different to the method used by \citet{rodriguez10}.
-These authors sample a whole new matching matrix $\bM$ at each iteration of the MCMC sampler, using dynamic programming recursions analogous to those used in sequence alignment algorithms.
-Therefore, generating proposal moves for $\bM$ is more computationally intensive than in our case, but the sampler may converge to equilibrium faster than our method which uses local moves, so that fewer iterations of the sampler are needed overall.